Government powers not unlimited

-“This doesn't always make this popular, either with the general public or with government,” she said.
+“This doesn't always make us popular, either with the general public or with Government,” she noted.

-“We lawyers and judges have to carry on with the job, regardless of what the media, social media and politicians have to say about us,” she said.
+“We lawyers and judges have to carry on with the job, regardless of what the media, social media and politicians have to say about us,” she added.

-The Hibernian Law Medal 2022 was awarded last night (12 May) to former President of Ireland Mary Robinson, and Baroness Hale, formerly President of the Supreme Court of the United Kingdom from 2017 until her retirement in 2020.
+The Hibernian Law Medal 2022 was awarded at the event to former President of Ireland Mary Robinson, and Baroness Hale (President of the UK’s Supreme Court from 2017 until her retirement in 2020).

-It is awarded annually to individuals who have made outstanding contributions to the advancement of justice, integrity of the rule of law, independence of the judiciary and legal profession, and to public understanding and access to the legal system.
+The medal is awarded annually to individuals who have made outstanding contributions to the advancement of justice, the rule-of-law, independence of the judiciary and legal profession, and to public understanding of, and access to, the legal system.

-Former medal recipients include ex-Chief Justice Mrs Justice Susan Denham, former president of Ireland Mary McAleese, Ms Justice Catherine McGuinness, and Lord Neuberger, who served as President of the UK Supreme Court from 2012 to 2017.
+Previous medal recipients include former Chief Justice Mrs Justice Susan Denham, former President of Ireland Mary McAleese, Ms Justice Catherine McGuinness, and Lord Neuberger, who served as President of the UK Supreme Court from 2012 to 2017.

 Introducing the recipients, High Court President Ms Justice Mary Irvine said that the opening up of Irish society, and reform of the laws in relation to contraception, homosexuality and divorce, had all been realised, due in no small part to Mary Robinson’s drive and commitment.

-Mary Robinson practised at the Bar to make change, she said.
+Mary Robinson practised at the Bar in order to make change, she said.

-Robinson played a “pivotal role in shaping not only the modern and inclusive society that we all cherish so much, but also our current rejuvenated and much-liberalised Constitution,” she said.
+Robinson played a “pivotal role in shaping, not only the modern and inclusive society that we all cherish so much, but also our current rejuvenated and much-liberalised Constitution,” she added.

 Accepting the medal, Mary Robinson said that as UN High Commissioner for Human Rights, she had “a great awakening” that the right to food, water, health, and education were not being championed sufficiently.